2017 Barcelona Open Banco Sabadell

 The 2017 Barcelona Open Banco Sabadell (also known as the Torneo Godó) was a men's tennis tournament played on outdoor clay courts.
 It was the 65th edition of the event and part of the ATP World Tour 500 series of the 2017 ATP World Tour.
-It took place at the Real Club de Tenis Barcelona in Barcelona, Catalonia, Spain, from April 24 through April 30, 2017.
+It took place at the Real Club de Tenis Barcelona in Barcelona, Catalonia, Spain, from 24 April until 30 April 2017.
+Third-seeded Rafael Nadal won the singles title.